Handling Malformed CSVs from Set Accountants: A Self-Healing Cost Ingestion Parser

 def detect_delimiter(text_sample: str) -> str:

-"""Heuristic delimiter detection for regional Excel exports."""
+"""Heuristic delimiter detection for regional Excel exports; comma is the safe fallback."""

 try:

-return sniffer.sniff(text_sample, delimiters=",;\t|").delimiter
+return csv.Sniffer().sniff(text_sample, delimiters=",;\t|").delimiter

 except csv.Error: